Skip to content

 Accountability is a good thing.

 Just as they benefit from clear directions when they show up at a school for the first time (“Where do I park?
 Where do I report to when I arrive?”), knowing what the district requires of them is as important to substitutes as it is to your other employees.
-We’ve all had times when we’ve done something one way, then are told, “No, it should be done like this instead.”
-That’s an awkward feeling — and it can be even more acute for substitutes who already face uncomfortable and unfamiliar situations every day.
-But you can alleviate much of this by clearly spelling out what’s expected of your substitutes.
+Unknowns can feel even more acute for substitutes, who already face uncomfortable and unfamiliar situations every day.
+Alleviate much of this by clearly spelling out what’s expected of your substitutes.

 Structure helps your district solve issues and achieve goals.

 If your district has a shortage of qualified substitutes, for example, think through what processes you can put into place to address it — such as requiring your substitutes to work a minimum number of days.
 At Clarksville-Montgomery School System, we required our substitutes to work 10 days out of their first 30.
-In doing so, we showed that we believed substitute teaching was important, and were able to ensure teacher absences would be filled.
+Doing so showed belief that substitute teaching was important, and increased our fill rates.

 Structure helps your substitutes achieve their goals.